Leukino/fog-of-war/README.md

 TODO 8: To finish, we now need to apply foggness to the tiles we left behind.
 We do this with SetVisibilityTile.
 We previously stored the tiles in prev_LOS.
 To ensure we take the tiles that are no longer in the LOS, we compare it with the prev_LOS, with the function TileInsideList

+## Possible Innovations

+- Smoothing edges of the border visible tiles so it visually looks more clean and natural
+- Making the tiles have an animation that would make the fogged tiles have a transition between being fully visible and being semi-opaque when changed.
+- Making an entity use the state of visibility to have certain effects.
+For example, more damage if it is being under fog of war.
+- Modifying the A* so it takes in account if a tile is under fog of war.
+Would we want our troops to pass through a fog of war?
+Should we avoid it?
+What would be the walkability value for the fog of war?

+## References

+<a href="https://en.wikipedia.org/wiki/Fog_of_war">Fog of War history and early stages</a>

+<a href="https://https://www.redblobgames.com/articles/visibility/">2D visibility explanation</a>